10 Questions to Ask Your Surgeon Before Gallbladder Surgery

 What should I do if my surgeon dismisses my questions?

 Find a different surgeon.
-A good surgeon welcomes questions — they reflect an engaged, informed patient.
-If you feel rushed, dismissed, or your concerns are not taken seriously, that is a valid reason to seek a second opinion.
+A good surgeon welcomes questions—they reflect an engaged, informed patient.
+If you feel rushed or dismissed or your concerns are not taken seriously, that is a valid reason to seek a second opinion.
 At Habilite Clinics, no patient leaves with unanswered questions.

 Is gallbladder surgery covered by insurance in India?

-Yes — in most cases.
-Cholecystectomy is covered under most Indian health insurance policies.
+In most cases, cholecystectomy is covered under most Indian health insurance policies.
 Our team at Habilite Clinics handles all cashless claim documentation and actively supports you through the insurance process.

 Book Your Pre-Surgery Consultation with Dr. Kapil Agrawal